Safety advice for motorists

 Further information

-You can find out more in our pages on safety advice for motorcyclists, seat belts and the law and the national speed limits in Ireland.
+You can find out more in our pages on safety advice for motorcyclists, seat belts and the law and the speed limits in Ireland.
+The Department of Defence has information about being safe and travelling during severe weather.
 You can also find road safety information for motorists, pedestrians and cyclists on the website of An Garda Síochána.
 The Road Safety Authority (RSA) is another resource.